Logius-standaarden/API-Design-Rules/sections/designRules.md

    <dl>
       <dt>Statement</dt>
       <dd>
-         Return API security headers in all server responses to instruct the client to act in a secure manner
+         API security headers MUST be returned in all server responses to instruct the client to act in a secure manner
       </dd>
       <dt>Rationale</dt>
       <dd>